Niminem/Neel/README.md

 * Automatic type conversions (from JSON to each proc’s param types)
 * Simple interface for backend/frontend communication
-* Cross-platform (physically tested on Mac, Windows, and Linux) ... this is just the beginning!
+* Cross-platform (physically tested on Mac, Windows, and Linux)

-Neel is inspired by [Eel](https://github.com/samuelhwilliams/Eel), the Python library equivalent.
+Neel is inspired by [Eel](https://github.com/samuelhwilliams/Eel), its Python cousin.

 ----------------------